openebs-archive/openebs-docs/docs/installation.md

 ---

 OpenEBS is tested on various platforms.
-Refer to the platform versions and associated special instructions [here](/docs/next/supportedplatforms.html)
+Refer to the platform versions and associated special instructions [here].(/docs/next/supportedplatforms.html)

-On an existing Kubernetes cluster, as a cluster administrator, you can install latest OpenEBS in the following two ways.
+On an existing Kubernetes cluster, as a cluster administrator, you can install latest version of  OpenEBS in the following two ways.

 1. Using (stable) [helm charts](/docs/next/installation.html#install-openebs-using-helm-charts)
 2. Using OpenEBS operator through [kubectl](/docs/next/installation.html#install-openebs-using-kubectl)

-Latest OpenEBS version 0.7.2 installation steps for both methods are explained below.
+The latest OpenEBS version 0.7.2 installation steps for both methods are explained below.

 <a name="helm"></a>